Sinking of MV Teratai Prima: Search and rescue

 Crisis centers were set up in Samarinda.
-Relatives of the passengers on board were immediately contacted by authorities.
+Relatives of the passengers on board the ferry were immediately contacted by authorities.
 There was confusion among the relatives, as the names of their loved ones were not on the list of the passenger manifest.
-According to officials, many passengers were not listed on the manifest.
-The manifest listed 250 passengers and crew-members on board the ferry; reports however stated that 357 persons were aboard.
+According to officials, many passengers were not listed therein.
+It listed 250 passengers and crew-members aboard the ferry; reports however stated that 357 persons had been aboard.

 Over the course of the first day, 17 survivors were found by search-and-rescue personnel.
 Personnel from the Indonesian Navy, Indonesian Air Force, Indonesian Armed Forces and the Indonesian National Police were called to assist the search and rescue.
 The survivors were taken to Pare-Pare.

-On 12 January, officials stated that the ferry was lying at a depth of 500 m, 3 miles from the coast of Majene.
+On 12 January, officials stated that the ferry was lying at a depth of 500 m, 3 miles from the coast of Majene - in actuality, as they would state on 19 January, it lay much deeper.
 They added that the location of the sinking was around 6 miles from the crash site of Adam Air Flight 574.
 108 personnel were deployed.
 Lack of equipment and navigation errors further hampered the search operation.
-They added that another 6 survivors were found.
+They reported that another 6 survivors had been found.

-On 14 January, Indonesian Vice-President Jusuf Kalla stated that Pertamina should join the search and rescue operation.
+On 14 January, Indonesian Vice-President Jusuf Kalla stated that the Indonesian state-owned oil and natural gas corporation, Pertamina, was to join the search-and-rescue operation.